CRAJKUMARSINGH/Estimate_Final/ENHANCED_ESTIMATION_SYSTEM.md

 - **Import Whole Estimate**: Added functionality to import complete estimates with all sheets and data

 ### 2. Enhanced Measurement Functionality
-- **Add New Measurement Lines**: Enhanced capability to add new lines to measurement sheets with proper calculations
+- **Add New Measurement Lines**: Enhanced capability to add new lines to measurement sheets with proper calculations and automatic reflection in abstracts
-- **Update All Measurements**: Added functionality to recalculate all measurement totals
+- **Update All Measurements**: Added functionality to recalculate all measurement totals and update corresponding abstracts
 - **Import Measurements from Excel**: Added capability to import measurement data directly from Excel files
+- **Side-by-Side Sheet View**: Enhanced functionality to display measurement and abstract sheets side by side for better visibility

 ### 3. Enhanced SSR Database Functionality
 - **Import SSR from Excel**: Added functionality to import SSR data from Excel files